 - A video showing the applicant teaching students or adults (uploaded to YouTube or Vimeo with link provided)

-3) Attend initial information session, by invitation, on Saturday, Feb.
-10, 2018.
+3) Attend initial information session, by invitation, in February 2020.
 Determine if being an A+ Fellow sounds right for you.
 We’ll be determining if you are a good fit for current A+ needs.

 6) “Shadow” veteran A+ Fellows during the summer A+ Conferences and Institutes and onsite professional development, observing, assisting and questioning.

 7) Enjoy the opportunity to “sit on your expertise” while observing A+ processes.
 Reflect and grow along the way to becoming an A+ Fellow.